RosettaCommons/demos/protocol_capture/2015/MPddG/README.txt

 Here, we describe the steps required to run the MP_ddG protocol.
 First, we describe how to assemble a simple PyRosetta script using the membrane framework for ddG predictions (predict_ompLA_ddG.py).
 Next, we describe use of a general ddG prediction application for larger scale use.

-   (1) Creating your own Membrane Framework PyRosetta Protocol
+   (1) Application-Specific Membrane ddG PyRosetta Protocol
-       To create a PyRosetta protocol using the membrane framework, follow typical steps for initializng Rosetta and loading in a pose from PDB.
-Then:
+       PyRosetta calculations can be adapted to use the Rosetta Membrane Framework with only a few additional steps.
+These include:
           = Use AddMembraneMover (in protcols.membrane) to initialize the membrane framework = Use MembranePositionFromTopologyMover to orient the pose in the membrane based on the transmembrane spans (optional, but recommended)
           = Setup a membrane energy function
           = Proceed with normal Rosetta functions

-          An example ddG script for a specific application case (predicting OmpLA ddGs for comparison with experimental values from Moon & Fleming, 2011) is provided here in predict_OmpLA_ddG.py

-          This script can be run with no arguments using the following command:
+       Here, we provide an example application-specific ddG calculation script for computing ddGs of mutation in OmpLA for comparison with experimental values in Moon & Fleming, 2011.
+The script can be run with no arguments by the following command:

           ./predict_OmpLA_ddG.py

+       Step-by-step instructions on how to setup this script are provided in the predict_OmpLA_ddG.py script (in this protocol capture).

+       A single output file is created by this script:
+         - ompLA_ddG.out: Predicted ddGs for each mutation

     (2) Large Scale ddG predictions with the RosettaMP Framework Here, we describe the steps to run the MPddG protocol, incorporating both